great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/features_custom_expectations/how_to_add_sqlalchemy_support_for_an_expectation.md

 While SQLAlchemy is able to provide a common interface to a variety of SQL dialects, some functions may not work in a particular dialect, or in some cases they may return different values.
 To avoid surprises, it can be helpful to determine beforehand what backends and dialects you plan to support, and test them along the way.

-Within the `examples` defined inside your Expectation class, the optional `only_for` and `suppress_test_for` keys specify which backends to run tests for.
-If not specified, Great Expectations will attempt testing on all backends we support.
-Add entries corresponding to the functionality you want to add:
+Within the `examples` defined inside your Expectation class, the optional `only_for` and `suppress_test_for` keys specify which backends to use for testing.
+If a backend is not specified, Great Expectations attempts testing on all supported backends.
+Run the following command to add entries corresponding to the functionality you want to add:

 ```python name="tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_max_to_be_between_custom.py examples"
 ```